uvarc/accord/docs/user-guide.md

 ### Terminate an environment

 Using the "Running Environments" section of the ACCORD console, find the environment you wish to terminate.
 On the far right will be a red "Terminate" button.
-Clicking this will stop and destroy your environment.
+Clicking this will terminate your environment.
-Note that your files and storage are never terminated or destroyed in this process.
-Any special session information or data read into memory will be lost, however.
+Note that your saved files and storage are never terminated or destroyed in this process.

 Terminated environments cannot be recovered.
 However, they can be replicated (see below).